pedantic-git/nonbinaryleeds/resources.md

 A limited print run of these were done for International Non-Binary and then published online here as a free downloadable resource.

 {% include button.html text="&raquo; Non-Binary Leeds Zine Library" link="https://drive.google.com/drive/folders/1wiecteS1_mPn_cqYXkjaINTIE4be5ZYL?usp=sharing" %} (Google Drive)

+As part of LGBT+ History Month, Non-Binary Leeds are doing a 2020 UK tour delivering talks on Non-binary history to places such as the Museum of Liverpool, Leeds City Museum, Charleston House and Brighton Pavilion.

 ## Press